ashermancinelli/bad-lambda-capture-plugin/README.md

 The rest of the documentation will assume this repository has been cloned to `$PROJ_DIR`.

+*NOTE:* You may find warnings such as `ld: warning: direct access in function 'DeduceTemplateArgumentsByTypeMatch...`.
+This is due to rtti being disables on OSX.
+Clang plugins assume you'll have clang on your path or you'll invoke the plugin with clang.
+These warnings may be ignored.

 ## Usage

 To run an example using the plugin library: